Meysam-shirdel/Vision-Age-Estimation-with-Face-Image/README.md

   Ethnicity: The ethnicity of the person, categorized into five groups: White, Black, Asian, Indian, and Others.

+  ID: The Id is a unique identifier combined with the above three information.

+The UTKFace dataset is publicly available for academic and research purposes.
+It can be accessed and downloaded from various resources like [Kaggle](https://www.kaggle.com/datasets/jangedoo/utkface-new).

 ### 4.2.
 Model
 In this subsection, the architecture and specifics of the deep learning model employed for the segmentation task are presented.
 It describes the model's layers, components, libraries, and any modifications made to it.